LisiLisenok/asyncTest/README.md

  * reporting test results using charts (or graphs)

 The module is available on [CeylonHerd](https://herd.ceylon-lang.org/modules/herd.asynctest).
+Current version is 0.5.2.

 #### Ceylon compiler / platform